felipetovarhenao/bell-tutorials/public/markdown/16_conditionals.md

 ---

-## Conditional Blocks with Multiple Statements
+## Conditional blocks with multiple statements

 As it's typical in _bell_, we can always create compound statements using parentheses and the `;` operator.